DraftKings promo code: DraftKings offers $200 in bonus bets and NFL Sunday Ticket discount for MLB, NFL Week 2, WNBA, and Commanders vs. Packers betting on Wednesday

-DraftKings promo code: Get $200 in bonus bets and $200 off NFL Sunday Ticket for Wednesday NFL, MLB betting
+DraftKings promo code: Get $200 in bonus bets plus $200 off NFL Sunday Ticket for Wednesday NFL, MLB betting

-With the latest DraftKings promo code, new users receive $200 in bonus bets instantly and over $200 off NFL Sunday Ticket.
-Thursday Night Football between the Packers and Commanders is right around the corner, and today's top matchups include Yankees vs. Tigers and Blue Jays vs. Astros.
+All 30 MLB teams will be in action on Wednesday, and it's an ideal time to take advantage of the latest DraftKings promo code, which offers new users $200 in bonus bets instantly as well as over $200 off on NFL Sunday Ticket.
+It's an action-packed MLB schedule that includes important late-night matchups like Padres vs. Reds and Mariners vs. Cardinals.
+Week 2 of the NFL season kicks off on Thursday, when the Green Bay Packers host the Washington Commanders at 8:15 p.m.
+ET.
 Click here to get the upgraded DraftKings promo code for new users and take advantage of one of the best sportsbook promos:

 How to claim the DraftKings promo code